makersacademy/ruby-coding-challenge/lib/approach.md

 What if number is not an integer, but a float?
 Found on Stack Overflow that Numeric can be used instead of Integer

 #Q23
+Average number is sum of numbers, divided by number of items Add all numbers in the array - try .each and add numbers to a new variable Divide the total by number of items - find number of items in array.
+Try .length Round total to nearest integer - try .round .to_i - returns 16, not 17 Convert total to float so when divided by array.length, float is returned and can be rounded Round average to nearest integer - .round
+Test using different arrays as arguments

 #Q24
 Go through each item in the array and check if it is greater than 5